 Attorneys say it’s also important for clients to be prepared for the emotional impact of divorce—a stress some therapists say is second only to the death of a child.

 “You have to be cognizant and attentive to the emotions you’ll be going through and how it might impact you,” says Weissman, who recommends therapy for his clients.
 “Therapy is not a sign of weakness but rather a sign of strength and self-improvement.”

-In South Florida, judges tend to award shared custody of children in divorces, as long as it’s in the child’s best interests, says Juliette E. Lippman of Kirschbaum, Birnbaum, Lippman & Gregoire in Fort Lauderdale.
+In South Florida, judges tend to award shared custody of minor children in divorces, as long as it’s in the child’s best interests, says Juliette E. Lippman of the law firm Kirschbaum, Birnbaum, Lippman & Gregoire in Fort Lauderdale.

-Otherwise, disagreements are likely on everything from property division to alimony.
-Right now, Florida courts can award permanent alimony to spouses, often in marriages of 17 years or more.
+Otherwise, disagreements are likely on all terms of the divorce from marital property division to alimony.
+Right now, Florida courts can award permanent spousal support to spouses, often in marriages of 17 years or more.

-Miami is considered a favorable legal environment for those from nearby South and Central America seeking alimony to divorce because of Florida’s laws on both alimony and equitable property-distribution.
-After staying more than six months in the Sunshine State, someone visiting or owning a second home in Florida can try to establish venue in local courts, Kohlman says.
+Miami is considered a favorable legal environment for those from nearby South and Central America seeking alimony to divorce because of Florida’s laws on both alimony and equitable distribution of property.
+After staying more than six months in the stae of Florida, someone visiting or owning a second home cn try to establish venue in local courts, Kohlman says.

-Under Florida law, there’s a presumption that assets will be divided equally between the spouses with some exceptions, including inheritances that have been kept separate.
+Under Florida divorce law, there’s a presumption that marital assets will be divided equally between the spouses with some exceptions, including inheritances that have been kept separate.

 “Alimony.
 Alimony.
 Alimony.
 That’s going to be the mantra,” says Kohlman.
 If and when the expected changes come, “everything we knew before won’t apply.”

 In Florida law, mediation is required.

 Lippman estimates that 85 percent to 90 percent of the divorces her firm handles are settled out of court.